Texas A&M University at Galveston

 Texas A&M University at Galveston (TAMUG) is an ocean-oriented branch campus of Texas A&M University offering both undergraduate and graduate degrees.
-Students enrolled at Texas A&M University at Galveston, known affectionately as 'Sea Aggies', share the benefits of students attending Texas A&M University (TAMU) campus in College Station.
+Students enrolled at Texas A&M University at Galveston, known affectionately as 'Sea Aggies', share the benefits of students attending Texas A&M University (TAMU) campus in the city of College Station.
 TAMUG is located on Pelican Island, offering benefits for its maritime focused majors.

-Academic programs are distinctively ocean-focused, and include marine biology, marine fisheries, marine engineering technology, marine sciences, marine transportation, maritime administration, maritime studies, maritime systems engineering, oceans and coastal resources, university studies (curriculum focused on marine environmental law and policy), and others (see below).
+The campus's academic programs are ocean-focused.
 It is the home of the Texas A&M Maritime Academy and has a Navy-option-only NROTC unit on campus.
-(Marine Corps-option NROTC cadets must attend the main campus in College Station, TX.)
+(Marine Corps-option NROTC cadets must attend the main campus in College Station.)
+It also hosts a Coast Guard Auxiliary University Program (AUP) unit, which provides a pathway to commission into the Coast Guard upon graduation, as they do not have an ROTC program.